decipherhub/tel-on-chain/README.md

 ## Running the Application

-The project provides two main binaries:
+The project provides three main binaries:

 ### Indexer